 For this example, let’s add a “birthday” field to our /accounts model.
 Typically this would be part of the UI on our storefront and implemented with Swell’s Frontend API.

-Custom fields that are defined without the "Content" namespace selected will not be accessible from the Frontend API and are limited to interaction via our Backend API.
+Custom fields that are defined without the "Content" namespace selected will not be accessible from the Frontend API without opening content permissions, and are limited to interaction via our Backend API.

 Using the developer console, make a PUT request to /:clients with the /:self/keys/<id> as the URI.
 In the body of the request, specify the model name to configure, along with the field.